MirkoBr/WordPuzzle/README.md

 # WordPuzzle
-Alignment-based puzzle game with everyday words.
+An Amazon Alexa alignment-based puzzle game with everyday words.